Clay Person Syndrome: Giving Until You Have Nothing Left

 Upon acting like a servant, the clay person tries to develop empathy and an intuition to anticipate what others want.

-You can stop being a clay person, but you will have to embark on a difficult journey: connecting to your inner “me.”
+You can stop being a clay person, but you will have to embark on a difficult journey: connecting to your inner self.

 This true “you” has lost its way, since you set it aside and stopped giving it attention.
 This is what you now need to attend to.

-You have seen your life stop being yours to be everyone else’s.
+You have seen your life stop being yours, and instead become everyone else’s.
 Happiness?
-You are only happy if everyone else is and you are not capable of it for yourself.
+You’re only happy if everyone else is and you are not capable of it for yourself.

 Does that seem fair?

-Always depending on others, doing everything for everyone else instead of yourself, being overly good and generous: this is not positive.
+Always depending on others, doing everything for everyone else instead of yourself, being overly good and generous is not positive or healthy.

-You have realized that giving yourself to others doesn’t make you happy and you get nothing by putting others’ needs above your own.
+Giving yourself to others doesn’t make you happy and you get nothing by putting others’ needs above your own.
 Even though you don’t believe it, deep down, it hurts.
-Accept it.